Link to your media artifact(s) giving background on the issue:Hope Kessler and Daniel Grob Podcast: The Story of Jason 2. Persona and POV statement

-Speaking with Community Action Network Director to determine what specific law(s) need to be changed in order to fix funding requirements.
+We spoke with the Community Action Network Director to determine what specific law(s) need to be changed in order to fix funding requirements.
 Most of our research has been focused on the Ann Arbor Public Housing Commission and the U.S. Department of Housing and Urban Development.

 Why this proposal will make a difference in the lives of students of all ages across Michigan, or a significant subgroup (by age, background, economic status, and/or region, etc.) of students in Michigan:

 This proposal will address the systematic disadvantages that students from low-income backgrounds face.
 These obstacles can negatively affect students ability to succeed academically, socially, and even economically later in life.
-By changing the requirements necessary for communities to receive government funding, this proposal works to ensure that no communities slip through the cracks.
+By providing increased funding for community support networks, this proposal works to ensure that no communities, or students within them, slip through the cracks.

 How and where did you learn about the issues underlying your proposal?

 Our original idea started from our personal interests in the challenges low-income children face.
-Through the discussions on the Michigan Student Caucus website and further research, we determined that focusing on the issue through the lens of education would be an effective method to address the issue.
+Through the discussions on the Michigan Student Caucus website, our volunteer experience at the Community Action Network, and further research, we determined that focusing on the issue through the lens of education would be an effective method to address the issue.

 How has your service activity influenced your thinking about this proposal?

 Our service activity directly influenced our proposal by providing a means to address a real issue.
 While we knew that we wanted to focus on the barriers low-income students face, we were struggling to find a tangible and feasible way to address such issue.
 Through working with the Community Action Network, we realized that many communities do not receive the government funding they need because of the way the current law is structured.
 To provide some context, we volunteer at the Bryant Community Center - it services over 260 households in the southeast Ann Arbor area and about 75% of these houses experience low income.
+Unlike surrounding areas like Green Baxter Court and the Hikone Housing community, the Bryant community does not qualify to receive public housing subsidies.
 Through discussions with the program director at Bryant, we determined that restructuring the requirements needed to receive funding need to be altered in order to ensure all communities in need are helped.